-- Understand the different sets of adaptation options - reduce exposure, decrease sensitivity and increase adaptive capacity with development as usual) to additional (often costly) measures confronting climate change Objective - Consolidate the basic concept of EbA and be aware of the potential role of ecosystem services for climate change adaptation.
-Learn to distinguish between this potential role and the possible impact of climate change on ecosystems.
+- Understand the different sets of adaptation options their potential to reduce exposure, decrease sensitivity and increase adaptive capacity - Consolidate the basic concept of EbA and be aware of the potential role of ecosystem services for climate change adaptation. - Learn to distinguish between this potential role and the possible impact of climate change on ecosystems.